 There are many important aspects of your criminal case that will be severely hampered without a good, retained trial lawyer.
 I will only discuss two of these aspects so you can get an idea of the necessity of good representation.

 Two Reasons you need the Best Criminal Defense Attorney

 The first aspect you are limited by is your ability to negotiate.
-The reason why a prosecutor won’t negotiate with a person who is in pro per, a court appointed lawyer (in many cases) or a low-cost, low-reputation retained criminal lawyer is that this individual simply does not possess the credibility to be an effective negotiator with a prosecutor.
-The prosecutor knows that a person who is in pro per or a lawyer who does not have a reputation for being a great Michigan criminal defense trial lawyer, doesn’t possess the experience, talent and tenaciousness to be a credible threat.
+The reason why a prosecutor won’t negotiate with a person who is in pro per, a court-appointed lawyer (in many cases) or a low-cost, low-reputation criminal lawyer is that this individual simply does not possess the credibility to be an effective negotiator with a prosecutor.
+The prosecutor knows that a person who is in pro per or a lawyer who is not a great Michigan criminal defense trial lawyer, doesn’t possess the experience, talent, and tenaciousness to be a credible threat.
 The prosecutor is not going to haggle over legal issues with a non-lawyer or weak lawyer.

 Achieving the Best Plea Bargain

 This all being said, if you want a great plea bargain the way to achieve an extraordinary result is to be represented by a great trial lawyer.
 Why do you need a great trial lawyer if you only want a great plea bargain?
 Because the two go hand-in-hand.
 If a lawyer is known as a “plea lawyer” or is an unsuccessful trial attorney, the prosecutor has no incentive to give an amazing plea bargain and the judge has no incentive to offer a lenient sentence.